FirelyTeam/firely-docs/vonk/facade/finalizeproject.rst

 First, follow similar steps as above to support ViSiBloodPressure:

 #.
-Add a mapping method in the ResourceMapper class to map from a ViSiBloodPressure to an IResource.
+Add a mapping method in the ResourceMapper class to map from a ViSiBloodPressure to a FHIR Observation resource,
+   and return that as an IResource.
 #.
 Create a BloodPressureQuery query class.
 #.
 Add a BPQueryFactory extending ``RelationalQueryFactory<ViSiBloodPressure, BloodPressureQuery>``.
 #.
 Implement support for the ``_id`` parameter by overriding ``public virtual BloodPressureQuery AddValueFilter(string parameterName, TokenValue value)``.
 #.
-Add the Observation type to the ``SupportedModel`` section in Vonk's appsettings.json: ``"RestrictToResources": [ "Patient", "Observation" ]``
+Add the Observation type to the ``SupportedModel`` section in Vonk's appsettings.instance.json: ``"RestrictToResources": [ "Patient", "Observation" ]``

 When you have completed these steps, build your project again and copy the dll to your Vonk plugins folder.
 After you (re)start Vonk, you will be able to request an Observation through your Facade: